polyfem/polyfem.github.io/docs/index.md

 I am making efforts to provide a simple python interface to Polyfem.

-For doing so I am maintaining  a *conda* package which can be easily installed [https://anaconda.org/conda-forge/polyfempy](https://anaconda.org/conda-forge/polyfempy).
+For doing so I am maintaining a *conda* package that can be easily installed [https://anaconda.org/conda-forge/polyfempy](https://anaconda.org/conda-forge/polyfempy).

 ```sh
 conda install -c conda-forge polyfempy